14 Tips to Grow Your Substack Audience (and not Lose Your Mind)

 2. Be Consistent (But Don’t Burn Out)

-You don’t need to publish every day (unless you really want to).
 What matters is that your audience knows when to expect you.
-Whether it’s weekly, biweekly, or monthly, set a schedule you can stick to.
+Whether it’s weekly, biweekly, or monthly, tied to the phases of the moon - whatever it is, set a schedule you can stick to and commit.

-Pro Tip: Batch writing your content can help prevent last-minute stress.
+✍️ Pro tip: Batch writing your content can help prevent last-minute stress.
 Future you will thank you.

 3. Make Every Post Worth Reading